 CHANGE THROUGH ART

-The Inuit Art Centre brings the Arctic to you, inviting you to experience the stories communicated through carvings, drawings, prints, textiles, video, and new media.
-In addition to the art, you will learn about Inuit history and culture by meeting Inuit artists and storytellers.
+The Inuit Art Centre will bring the Arctic to you, inviting you to experience the stories communicated through carvings, drawings, prints, textiles, video, and new media, enriched by visiting Inuit artists and storytellers.

 This international tourist attraction will be a vibrant downtown arts destination.
 Whether you are in Canada’s North, Manitoba, or beyond, the Centre’s constantly changing programming will be a forum for all ages to learn about and engage with Inuit art and culture.

 - The largest public collection of contemporary Inuit art in the world with video installations, carvings, prints, drawings, and performing arts.
 Collaborative apps will bring the art to life.